ferrocactus/cellar/README.md

 growing need to correctly and automatically identify cell types by examining the gene expression profiles of individual cells.
-Several methods have been proposed by the Computational Biology and Machine Learning community for each step of the pipeline.
+Several methods have been proposed by the Computational Biology and Machine Learning community for each step of the data analysis pipeline.
 Cellar is an attempt to put many of these methods into a single and easy-to-use interface, while providing the user with maximum flexibility when choosing each step of the pipeline.